 Questions about how the garden operates will arise throughout the year.
 The following answers to some frequently asked questions may help shed some light on a few questions.
-Other questions can be directed to the garden co-leaders or other crew leaders.
+Other questions can be directed to the garden administrators.

-- Who are the sponsors of this garden program?
-Alamo RCD Area Inc. Growing Rural Youth Garden Program of Boerne Texas (www.alamorcd.org), St John Lutheran Church Vineyard Community Garden of Boerne Texas, SACADA (San Antonio Council on Alcohol & Drug Awareness) www.sacada.org of San Antonio Texas. - How much does it cost to garden here?
-After making an application to participate and upon your selection by our Program Committee, you will participate at no cost to you except that you will need to tend to your garden regularly (read above requirements), youth will be required to complete our garden curriculum), attend training online using Zoom, keep in constant contact with the Administration, always be courteous and willing to help, attend our Harvest Award Celebration and keep in constant contact with the Administration. - Who is allowed in the garden?
+- ❖ Who are the sponsors of this garden program?
+Alamo RCD Area Inc. Growing Rural Garden Program of Boerne Texas (www.alamorcd.org) and St John Lutheran Church Vineyard Community Garden of Boerne Texas. - ❖ How much does it cost to garden here?
+After making an annual application to participate and upon your selection by our Program Committee, you will be provided with assigned garden plots and be able to tend to your garden regularly (read above requirements), youth will be required to complete our garden curriculum, attend training online using Zoom, keep in constant contact with the Administration and always be courteous and willing to help. - Who is allowed in the garden?
 Only garden administrators and families with assigned garden plots may be in the garden.
 Children and youth of any age must be accompanied by an adult at all times.
 Parent or Adult sponsor will provided with the garden gate pass code.
 DO NOT SHARE THAT CODE WITH ANYONE!
-If you are wanting to bring someone else to the garden, you MUST clear that visit with the Administration. - Are pets allowed in the garden?
+If you are wanting to bring someone else to the garden, you MUST clear that visit with the Administration (volunteer application is required for admittance. - ❖ Are pets allowed in the garden?
 NO!
 Pets of any kind will NOT be allowed in the garden.
 Dogs can be VERY destructive to the garden and are NOT allowed at any time.
 If you bring your pet, be prepared to leave them in your vehicle or securely tied to the outside of the garden fence away from the entry gates.
-No loose pets are allowed outside the garden fence at any time for their safety and the safety of our patrons. - What kinds of tools, equipment and supplies are available at the garden?
-You will be provided with all garden tools that are necessary.
-Small garden tools such as hand spades, gloves should be maintained at home and brought with you to all gardening activities because our tool shed will be locked.
+No loose pets are allowed outside the garden fence at any time for their safety and the safety of our patrons. - ❖ What kinds of tools, equipment and supplies are available at the garden?
+You will be provided with all garden tools that are necessary, by appointment only.
+Small garden tools such as hand spades, gloves should be purchased on your own and brought with you to all gardening activities because our tool shed will be locked.
 We also recommend a hat of your choice.
-All larger equipment will be "shared" and maintained in our Garden Shed under the supervision of our Garden Assistant and Garden Administrator. - Can I leave a sprinkler or soaker hose "on" if I am not at the garden?
+All larger equipment will be "shared" and maintained in our Garden Shed under the supervision of our Garden Administrator and will be available by appointment ONLY. - Can I leave a sprinkler or soaker hose "on" if I am not at the garden?
 NO never leave a garden hose "on" without you being right there with the hose in hand.
 You will receive training on how to water and when and how much to give to each plant.
 We do not use sprinklers but you can use soaker hoses if you supply your own.
 We supply garden hose and hand watering wands that stay in the garden stored right by the water access points.
 Water is graciously supplied by St. John Lutheran Church.
 If you see water leaking for any reason or an unattended hose that is on (please cut it off) then PLEASE notify the Administration IMMEDIATELY. - What do I have to do to stay in good standing with the garden?
-You will need to be a "responsible" gardener and complete all weekly visits, maintain your garden beds properly, harvest regularly, clean up your garden area, attend all trainings online using Zoom and be courteous, at all times.
+You will need to be a "responsible" gardener and complete all weekly visits, maintain your garden beds properly, harvest regularly, clean up your garden area, attend all trainings, group workdays and be courteous, at all times.